AdmiralPotato/node-canvas-capture-server/README.md

 npm start
 ```

 After starting the server, navigate to `http://localhost:3000/` in your browser.
+At this point, if you wish to skip most of the following usage instructions, you will find some super minimal and functional examples of how to do all of this in the `public` folder, in the files named `demo.html` and `javascripts/demo.js`.

 1: Put your all files you intend to access into the `public` folder.
 Create an HTML file to host your Canvas element.
 Put a `<canvas>` tag on that page.